Valkryst/Schillsaver/README.md

 ## Notes

-* For a decode to work successfully, you *must* use the same block size setting and codec that you encoded with, the other settings don't matter.

-  So, if you've encoded a video with block size 8 and libx264, then it has to be decoded with block size 8 and libx264.
-Any other size will result in a corrupt decode.
+* For successful decoding, you must use the same block size setting and codec that you used during encoding.
+For example, if you've encoded a video with block size 8 and libx264, then it must be decoded with block size 8 and libx264.
+Any other size or codec will result in a corrupt decode.

-* To run the program on Linux, you may need launch the program using the `java -jar Schillsaver.jar` command.
+* On Linux, you may need to launch the program using the `java -jar Schillsaver.jar` command.

-* YouTube does not support 60 FPS for videos below 720p.

-* When downloading your stored videos from YouTube, or whatever other service you use, ensure that you download the video at the same resolution that you encoded the video at.

-  If you've encoded a 1080p video, then download it as 720p and try to decode the video, you'll get a corrupt decode.
+* When downloading your stored videos, ensure that you download the video at the same resolution that you encoded the video at.
+For example, if you've encoded a 1080p video, then download it as 1080p.
+Downloading it at a lower resolution (e.g. 720p) will result in a corrupt decode.